"The first," I would say, after taking into account the

 1 cup sugar, divided

-6 ounces bittersweet (not unsweetened) or semisweet chocolate, coarsely chopped
+6 ounces bittersweet (not unsweetened) or semisweet chocolate, coarsely

 1/2 cup unsweetened cocoa powder